About JEMDR®

 Recent Articles

-Psychosis: An Emerging Field for EMDR Research and Therapy (Journal of EMDR Practice and Research)
+Addiction-Focused EMDR Therapy in Gambling Disorder: A Multiple Baseline Study (Journal of EMDR Practice and Research)

 See other resource types in the EMDRIA™ Library.